pbrisbin/gravatar/README.md

    everything the Gravatar API offers.
 2. My `gravatar` operates on a `Text` value

-The older package hasn't been updated since 2008 and I'm unable to reach Don on the matter.
+The older package hadn't been updated since 2008 and I was unable to reach Don on the matter.
 Hopefully it's OK that I take over the module name.